DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Preliminary

 A traffic network can be represented in a graph in two ways.
-Either monitoring the traffic flow of crossings, take crossing as node and road as an edge of graph, or conversely, monitoring the condition of roads, take roads as nodes and crossings as connecting edges.
+Either monitoring the traffic flow of crossings, taking the crossing as a node and road as an edge of the graph, or conversely, monitoring the condition of roads, take roads as nodes and crossings as connecting edges.
 The latter annotation is adopted in our work.
 Taking figure~\ref{fig::graph1} as an example, each colored node corresponds to a stretch of road in a map app.

-We consider a graph consists of weighted vertices and directed edges.
+We consider a graph consisting of weighted vertices and directed edges.
 Denote the graph as $G = \langle V, E \rangle$. $V$ is the set of vertices and $E \subseteq \{(u, v) \vert u \in V, v \in V\}$ is the set of edges, where (u, v) is an ordered pair.
-A location(vertex) $v$ at any time point $t$ have five traffic condition states $c(v, t) \in \{0, 1, 2, 3, 4\} $, expressing not-released, fluency, slow, congestion, extreme congestion respectively.
-Figure~\ref{fig::graph2} presents an example of road traffic at three time points in an area.
+A location(vertex) $v$ at any time point $t$ has five traffic condition states $c(v, t) \in \{0, 1, 2, 3, 4\} $, expressing not-released, fluency, slow, congestion, extreme congestion respectively.
+Figure~\ref{fig::graph2} presents an example of road traffic at three-time points in an area.

 \textbf{Observations}: Each vertex in the graph is associated with a feature vector, which consists of two parts, \textit{time-varying} $O$ and \textit{time-invariant} variables $F$.
-Time-varying variables that characterize the traffic network dynamically are traffic flow observation aggregated by a 5-minutes interval.
-Time-invariant variables are static features as natural properties which do not change with time s, such as the number of input and output degrees of a road, its length, limit speed and so forth.
+Time-varying variables that characterize the traffic network dynamically are traffic flow observations aggregated by a 5-minute interval.
+Time-invariant variables are static features as natural properties which do not change with time s, such as the number of input and output degrees of a road, its length, limit speed, and so forth.

 In particular, the time-varying and time-invariant variables are denoted as:

 where $c(v, t)$ is traffic condition of vertex $v$ at time $t$, $p$ is the length of historical measurement. $ f_{v,k}$ are time-invariant features.